Culture of Saudi Arabia: Women

 but no longer common, with the average age at first marriage among Saudi females being 25 years old.
 However, in 2019 Members of the Saudi Shoura Council in 2019 approved fresh regulations for minor marriages that will see to outlaw marrying off 15-year-old children and force the need for court approval for those under 18.
 Chairman of the Human Rights Committee at the Shoura Council, Dr. Hadi Al-Yami, said that introduced controls were based on in-depth studies presented to the body.
 He pointed out that the regulation, vetted by the Islamic Affairs Committee at the Shoura Council, has raised the age of marriage to 18 and prohibited it for those under 15.
 Female literacy (81%) is lower than that of males, but the percentage of university graduates who are women (60%) is higher.

 While the kingdom states that the status of women is "a very noble and lofty one", according to leading Islamic scholars, women in Saudi do not have equal rights with men.
-Outside of Saudi, foreign sources have shown that discrimination of women is a significant problem and that there is an absence of laws criminalizing violence against women.
+Saudi Arabia enacted the Law of Protection from Abuse in 2013, which criminalizes abuse as defined by the law, including physical, psychological and sexual abuse, and provides protection and support measures for victims.
+The law was amended in 2022 to introduce enhanced penalties in specified aggravated cases.

 The World Economic Forum 2010 Global Gender Gap Report ranked Saudi Arabia 129th out of 134 countries for gender parity.

 Saudi woman wearing a niqāb in Riyadh.
 Many women commonly wear a niqab or a burqa in Saudi Arabia.

-Under Saudi law, every adult female must have a male relative as her "guardian", whose permission she is required to have in order to travel, study, or work.
-The guardian is legally entitled to make a number of critical decisions on a woman's behalf.
-However, as of August 2019, women aged 21+ are allowed to hold passports and travel abroad without prior permission.